vysokyj/tmdbc/README.md

 # tmdbc - The Movie Database Client

-Command line utility for downloading metadata and posters from The Movie Database and storing it to video files.
+Command line utility for downloading metadata and posters from The Movie Database and inserting into movie files.

 Supported video containsers: MKV

-Utility serch primary by filename.
-Year is in paranthesis is supported and used for searching
+The tool searches in the database automaticaly by filename.
+The filename can contain the year in brackets.

-Supported format example: Alien (1979).mkv
+Supported movie name example: Alien (1979).mkv